rjmags1/slack-clone/docs/design.md

 #### Testing

-WebClient Service unit tests should assert on correct behavior of each of the endpoints it exposes.
+WebClient Service integration and unit tests will assert on correct behavior of each of the endpoints it exposes.
+They will also assert on the Service's role as JWT broker to the Realtime Service.
+I initially plan on code-splitting by page and view pane, but will take a look at bundle sizes down the line to optimize load time.

 <h3><a id="api-service" href="#api-service">API Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

 The API Service is a GraphQL server that exposes a single endpoint, __/graphql__.
 GraphQL is an object graph layer between API consumers and the underlying data stores.
 This layer can reduce the workload of both frontend and backend developers because it obsoletes the complexity associated with maintaining many REST endpoints as data requirements change.
 The object graph for this project is based on the <a href="#graphql-schema">schema</a> below, which implements the Global Object Identication spec for compatibility with Relay Client.
 The API Service uses the <a href="https://graphql-dotnet.github.io/docs/getting-started/introduction/">GraphQL .NET</a> library to implement .NET types that are used to respond to queries made by the Relay Client in the React app.
 Field resolvers of the .NET types that represent GraphQL objects will make use of `Store` methods described in the <a id="persistence-service" href="#persistence-service">Persistence Service</a> section to interact with the database.
+For operations involving realtime functionality (notifications, messages, workspace signin and signout), the API Service will publish to to a Kafka pub/sub system after successful persistence to the database, which the Realtime Service subscribes to.

 GraphQL allows clients to request large amounts of information with highly nested queries.
 This makes the API Service vulnerable to DoS attacks, which must be mitigated. <a href="https://graphql-dotnet.github.io/docs/getting-started/malicious-queries/">GraphQL .NET</a> provides query analysis configuration that can be used to avoid executing maliciously large queries which I will use in this project.

-For a GraphQL API to perform as well as a well-designed REST API, appropriate batch loading and caching must be implemented.
+For a GraphQL API to perform like a REST API, appropriate batch loading and caching must be implemented.
 Naive object field resolver implementations that simply fetch rows from the database can result in major performance hits - this is commonly referred to as the N + 1 problem.
 GraphQL.NET's Dataloader implementation addresses this area of concern and will be used heavily in this project.
 It provides batch loading to ensure related entities are retrieved in one round trip and caching to avoid reloading rows previously loaded during the course of GraphQL query field resolution.
 GraphQL.NET also comes with a Document Cache feature that allows caching of the GraphQL documents on top of the caching done by Dataloader.
 The Document Cache will allow the API server to skip certain parsing and validation steps prior to query execution.

 The API Service will also be responsible for performing a large amount of user authorization by checking user claims prior to query execution.
 Certain cases such as determining if an API caller is allowed to view details pertaining to particular channels or workspaces may require a single extra round trip to the database, which is permissible.
-In general database round trips will be minimized as much as possible in my implementation.
+In general database round trips will be minimized as much as possible.
 I plan on making use of left joins/CTEs/transactions and other SQL features to avoid extra authorization related round trips where applicable.

 #### Testing

-Since most of the logic for this service relies on the Persistence Service and widely used and tested external libraries, the only behavior that will be unit tested is the authorization behavior.
-Unit tests should assert on rejecting all requests from unauthenticated clients.
+Testing of the API Service will assert on field resolvers and authorization behavior.
+Unit and integration tests should assert on rejecting all requests from unauthenticated clients.
 They should also assert on omission of response fields that an authenticated client does not have permissions to view.
-In a real application the performance of queries would need to be benchmarked and optimized based on the results, but this is a personal project.
+It will be important during the course of implementation to monitor the performance of field resolvers and queries.

 <h3><a id="realtime-service" href="#realtime-service">Realtime Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

-The Realtime Service is responsible for handling all realtime functionality: including messages, notifications, and keeping track of when users are signed into workspaces.
-It forms persistent connections with React app instances running in user browsers and is implemented with <a href="https://learn.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-7.0">ASP.NET Core SignalR</a>.
-SignalR and its usage in implementing the Realtime Service can be simplistically described in terms of the following SignalR abstractions: Hubs, Groups, and Connections.
+The Realtime Service is responsible for handling all realtime functionality by subscribing to a Kafka pub/sub system, including messages, notifications, and keeping track of when users are signed into workspaces.
+It forms persistent connections with React app instances running in user browsers and is implemented with <a href="https://learn.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-7.0">ASP.NET Core SignalR</a> and <a href="https://docs.confluent.io/kafka-clients/dotnet/current/overview.html">Confluent Kafka .NET Client</a>.

-Hubs represent the platform clients and the Realtime Service communicate with each other with.
-Clients and the Realtime Service can call named methods on each other, and clients can subscribe to Realtime Service events.
-These events and methods live in Hubs.
-This project will start out with three hubs: `MessageHub`, `NotificationHub`, and `WorkspaceHub`.
-Hubs are responsible for enqueing messages to a message queue.
-Using a message queue provides strong persistence guarantees without bloating other parts of the backend.
-I will probably use Apache Kafka down the line but for now will handle persistence by calling the API Service via the WebClient Service.

-A Connection is a persistent duplex connection (usually on top of WebSockets but SignalR provides other options) between a piece of client software (such as a web browser) and the Realtime Service over which they call each others methods and use server events.
-A user may have multiple clients connected to the Realtime Service on its behalf, and SignalR handles most of the complexity associated with operations such as ensuring a message sent by a user on one client shows up on all their other open clients, or closing all client connections associated with a user when that user logs out on one of its clients.
-Each Connection can can be associated with one of each Hub type.

-Groups represent groups of Connections between clients and the Realtime Service.
-In SignalR servers Groups can be created, destroyed, and have members added and removed.
-Each workspace channel and direct message conversation for which there is at least one active member online that is signed into that workspace will correspond to an active Group instance in the `MessageHub` and `NotificationHub`.
-For the `WorkspaceHub`, each workspace for which there is one active member online will correspond to an active Group instance.
+TODO!

 #### Testing

-Testing for the Realtime Service should assert on messages and notifications arriving to the correct clients, as well as correct online statuses being delivered to clients signed into a particular workspace.
+Integration and unit tests for the Realtime Service should assert on messages and notifications arriving to the correct clients, as well as correct online statuses being delivered to clients signed into a particular workspace.
 Unit tests will also assert on auth behavior: denial of connections that do not present a short-lived JWT from the WebClient Service, acceptance of connections that do.
+Unit tests will be written at implementation-time.

 <h3><a id="file-service" href="#file-service">File Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

-The File Service will be trivially simple and is mainly included as a stand-in for a cloud-based blob storage service such as Amazon S3 that would be used in a production application.
+The File Service will be trivially simple and is mainly included as a secured stand-in for a cloud-based blob storage service such as Amazon S3 that would be used in a production application.
 Its sole responsibilities are to assign unique keys to each file uploaded to it and serve files via unique URLs using the assigned keys as URL query parameters.

 <h3><a id="persistence-service" href="#persistence-service">Persistence Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>